frissyn/valorant.py/docs/pages/examples.rst

 Library Examples
 ================

-The following examples explore different features of the library and how to use them.
-These snippets should get you started with the basics by showing you how to use each feature in a practical manner.
+The following examples show basic implementations of a few ``valorant.py`` features.
+These snippets should provide a starting point for more practical abstractions and use cases.

 Quickstart
 ~~~~~~~~~~